Account settings

 @,#,$,%, etc.)

-- Repeat new password *
+- Repeat new password * — appears once you start typing the new password.

-- Click Change password to apply.
+- Click Update password to apply.

-If you also want to end other active sessions after changing your password (recommended on shared devices or after a suspected compromise), use Revoke all other sessions on the Active sessions tab.
+Apphud sends a confirmation email to your account address whenever the password is changed — useful for spotting unauthorized changes.
+To end other active sessions after changing your password (recommended on shared devices or after a suspected compromise), use Revoke all other sessions further down this tab.

 Two-factor authentication